codeforsanjose/SJPL-MealTally/README.md

 ## State of the app and current tasks

 Last October, some friends and I hacked together a software [solution](https://github.com/robeau/SJPL-MealTally) during a 30-hour [hackathon](https://devpost.com/software/togetherly-mealtally).
 We have since delivered the mobile and web app to the library, but since this was a quick hack, there are still some tasks that need to be taken care of before the meal program starts back up in May.
 I am currently the only developer still working with them on the web portion of the project, and my time is limited, plus this seems like a great project for CfSJ to be involved in as it benefits our public libraries.
-Here are some of the tasks that the meal program coordinator's team and I came up with that I think can be resolved in time for the summer:

-- Deprecate mobile app and make web submission form more responsive instead **[JavaScript, CSS]** -- Would remove the need for a new apk every time code changes -- Would solve the issue where not every library has an android phone/tablet available

-- Add a 'send PDF' button (function already exists in backend, just need to add a button to trigger it on the UI) **[JavaScript, CSS]**
--- I initially make a cron job that runs on the server to email weekly PDFs for each library to the coordinator -- coordinator would rather be able to have these sent on demand

-- Front-end: tool to add new libraries from the UI.
-Also need to fetch library names dynamically instead of hard-coding them in the app **[Mongo, JavaScript, CSS]**
--- Will need to create a new table in the database that stores all the library names

-- PDF reports: add more info (such as meals wasted) to the report

-- Security: add a login for the dashboard, add a key or something to the GET and POST calls **[NodeJS, ExpressJS]**
+See open issues for a list of current tasks.

 ## Running the web app locally